 At Adobe Animal Hospital we recommend and perform anesthetic dentistry procedures on canine and feline patients.
-Dental disease not only affects your pet’s teeth, but chronic inflammation and bacteria in the mouth can also lead to heart and kidney disease.
+Dental disease not only affects your pet’s teeth, but chronic inflammation and bacteria in the mouth can also lead to heart and kidney disease, as well as other issues.
 Hidden dental issues can also cause tremendous discomfort to our pets, and most dogs and cats don’t show pain the way humans do.

 Our veterinary technicians and veterinarians will perform a basic oral exam during your visit and can make recommendations regarding what type of dental care your pet needs.
 Sometimes a dentistry is not necessary, and we may recommend implementing at-home dental care.
 If your pet has significant dental tartar, broken or fractured teeth, or any other oral abnormalities, an anesthetic dentistry will likely be recommended to take a closer look at the problem.